yahoojapan/k2hr3/usage_app_role.md

 The date and time when the ROLE TOKEN was created and its expiration date are displayed.

 #### Registration code
-Displays information on the automatic registration code for IaaS(OpenStack and kubernetes) using this ROLE TOKEN.
+Displays information on the automatic registration code for IaaS(OpenStack and kubernetes) using this ROLE TOKEN, and Custom Registration Code(CRC) specified by user.
 There are the following types of automatic registration codes to be displayed according to IaaS(OpenStack and kubernetes).

 ![K2HR3 Usage Application - Select registration codes](images/usage_app_role_reg_select.png)